arianamichele/Project2/README.md

     - ** add timestamps as true for best practice

 STRETCH GOALS:
-    - give user the ability to upload their own images
+    - give user the ability to upload their own images and/or videos
-        - (Multer)
+        - created areas, but not functioning
-    -
+    - get google auth fully functional to allow users to login with google credentials